-Lower rate.
-You (or a majority of the employees) may request a lower rate (but not lower than 2%) by applying to the district director for the IRS district in which the establishment is located.
-The burden of supplying sufficient information to allow the district director to estimate with reasonable accuracy the actual tip rate of the establishment rests with the petitioner.
+The burden of supplying sufficient information to allow the IRS to estimate with reasonable accuracy the actual tip rate of the establishment rests with the petitioner.
 Your petition for a lower rate must clearly demonstrate that a rate less than 8% should apply.
 It must include the following:

-- 1. Employer's name, address, and EIN. - 2.
-Establishment's name, address, and establishment number. - 3.
-Detailed description of the establishment that would help to determine the tip rate.
-The description should include the type of restaurant, days and hours of operation, type of service including any self-service, the person (waiter or waitress, cashier, etc.) to whom the customer pays the check, whether the check is paid before or after the meal, and whether alcohol is available. - 4.
-Past year's information shown on lines 1 through 6 of Form 8027 as well as total carryout sales; total charge sales; percentage of sales for breakfast, lunch, and dinner; average dollar amount of a guest check; service charge, if any, added to the check; and the percentage of sales with a service charge. - 5.
-Type of clientele. - 6.
-Copy of a representative menu for each meal.
+- Employer's name, address, and EIN; - Establishment's name, address, and establishment number; - Detailed description of the establishment that would help to determine the tip rate.
+The description should include the type of restaurant, days and hours of operation, type of service including any self-service, the person (waiter or waitress, cashier, etc.) to whom the customer pays the check, whether the check is paid before or after the meal, and whether alcohol is available; - Past year's information shown on lines 1 through 6 of Form 8027 as well as total carryout sales; total charge sales; percentage of sales for breakfast, lunch, and dinner; average dollar amount of a guest check; service charge, if any, added to the check; and the percentage of sales with a service charge; - Type of clientele; - Copy of a representative menu for each meal.